 Finish the Sauce

-Add marinara sauce, reserved pasta cooking water, cooked pasta, and remaining Parmesan to pan.
+Add marinara sauce, reserved pasta cooking water, cooked pasta, cooked sausage, and remaining Parmesan to pan.
 Stir until completely combined.

 Remove from burner.